Disabled people are still underrepresented as employees at most companies, despite the significant benefits they bring to the table.

 Just like with other employees from minority groups, disabled employees may be left out of the hiring and advancement process due to the way the processes are structured, or due to a lack of resources and training.

 Thankfully, it’s relatively easy to take steps to remedy these problems.
-If you’re ready to improve your organization’s disability and inclusion efforts, here’s where to start.
+If you’re ready to improve your workplace’s disability and inclusion efforts, here’s where to start.

 Embrace the Benefits